FrenchFive/paint/README.md

 - Imported or pasted images scale to fit while keeping their aspect ratio.
 - Exports and copied images include the current background color.
 - Rounded canvas container resizes to match imported images.
-- Resize handles in the top-left and bottom-right corners crop the canvas from those sides.
+- Resize handles in the top-left and bottom-right corners crop the canvas from those sides and realign afterwards.
 - File dropdown groups Import, Export, Copy and New options.
 - Tailwind CSS styling for a modern look.
-- Dark mode toggle button shows a sun or moon icon and remembers your choice.
+- Dark mode toggle button shows a moon in dark mode and a sun in light mode, remembering your choice.
 - Easy-to-edit color palette using CSS variables at the top of `style.css`.

 ## 📦 Installation